Daniels1610/PinChess/README.md

 ## PinChess ♟️
-Chess bot developed in .NET 6.0 powered by [Sebastian Lague's](https://github.com/SebLague) API from his [Chess Challenge](https://github.com/SebLague/Chess-Challenge)
+Chess bot developed in C# powered by [Sebastian Lague's](https://github.com/SebLague) API from his [Chess Challenge](https://github.com/SebLague/Chess-Challenge)

 To get this repository, it is recommended to use _git clone_ command: